-- Systems for electrical power transmission, distribution, and generation, including power cables, conduits, distribution panels, transformers, generators, uninterruptible power supply systems, and related switch gear and controls; - Sustainable energy solutions such as solar, photovoltaic, and wind, as well as the installation of electric vehicle charging stations; - Premises electrical and lighting systems, including fixtures and controls; - Process instrumentation in the refining, chemical processing, and food processing industries; - · Low-voltage systems, such as fire alarm, security, and process control systems; - Voice and data communications, including fiber optic and low voltage cabling, distributed antenna systems, audiovisual systems, and wireless access points; - Roadway and transit lighting and signaling and fiber optic lines; - Computerized traffic control systems, and signal and communication equipment for mass transit systems; - Heating, ventilation, air conditioning, and refrigeration, including both traditional mechanical systems as well as geothermal solutions; - · Clean-room process ventilation systems; - · Fire protection and suppression systems; - Plumbing, process and high-purity piping systems; - · Controls and filtration systems; - · Water and wastewater treatment systems; - · Central plant heating and cooling systems, including manufacturing and installing sheet metal air handling systems; - · Crane and rigging services; - · Millwright services; and - · Steel fabrication, erection, and welding services.
+- Systems for electrical power transmission, distribution, and generation, including power cables, conduits, distribution panels, transformers, generators, uninterruptible power supply systems, and related switch gear and controls; - Sustainable energy solutions such as solar, photovoltaic, and wind, as well as the installation of electric vehicle charging stations; - Premises electrical and lighting systems, including fixtures and controls; - Process instrumentation in the refining, chemical processing, and food processing industries; - Low-voltage systems, such as fire alarm, security, and process control systems; - Voice and data communications, including fiber optic and low voltage cabling, distributed antenna systems, audiovisual systems, and wireless access points; - Roadway and transit lighting and signaling and fiber optic lines; - Computerized traffic control systems, and signal and communication equipment for mass transit systems; - Heating, ventilation, air conditioning, and refrigeration, including both traditional mechanical systems as well as geothermal solutions; - Clean-room process ventilation systems; - Fire protection and suppression systems; - Plumbing, process and high-purity piping systems; - · Controls and filtration systems; - Water and wastewater treatment systems; - Central plant heating and cooling systems, including manufacturing and installing sheet metal air handling systems; - Crane and rigging services; - · Millwright services; and - Steel fabrication, erection, and welding services.

-The electrical and mechanical construction services industry has experienced growth due principally to the increased content, complexity, and sophistication of electrical and mechanical systems resulting, in part, from growth in digital processing, cloud computing, and data storage.
+The electrical and mechanical construction services industry has experienced growth principally due to the increased content, complexity, and sophistication of electrical and mechanical systems resulting, in part, from growth in digital processing, cloud computing, data storage, and the emergence of artificial intelligence.
 In addition, facilities of all types require extensive electrical distribution systems, sophisticated power supplies, networks of low-voltage and fiber-optic communications cabling, and various mechanical, plumbing, and fire protection and suppression systems.
 Moreover, the need for substantial environmental controls within a building, due to the heightened need to maintain extensive computer systems at optimal temperatures, and the demand for increased energy efficiency, have continued to expand opportunities for our electrical and mechanical services businesses.
-The demand for these services is typically driven by non-residential construction and renovation activity and, in recent years, has benefited from the re-shoring of the supply chain, the need for additional high-tech manufacturing facilities, and the energy transition/expansion throughout the United States.
+The demand for these services is typically driven by non-residential construction and renovation activity and, in recent years, has benefited from the re-shoring of the supply chain, the need for additional high-tech manufacturing facilities, and the energy transition/expansion throughout the United States, all of which have been bolstered by certain government incentives.